Tumo Center for Creative Technologies

 On February 19, 2018, at the World Congress on Information Technology conference in Hyderabad, India, TUMO received the "Implementation of the Digital Century" award.

-In 2019, TUMO announced plans for TUMO Box, a mobile, technically equipped mini-center.
+In 2019, TUMO announced the TUMO Box, a mobile, technically equipped mini-center, made of a repurposed shipping container.
 Boxes can be installed in any city or village and serve as self-study areas for local youth.
-TUMO Boxes are open in Gavar, Berd, Vayk, Sevan, Kapan, and Martakert.
-Plans are in the works for TUMO Box programs in other towns and villages.
+The first two TUMO Boxes were opened in Gavar and Berd.
+More than 30 TUMO Boxes exist in Armenia as of December 2025.